BAkinmarin/the-cleaning-hack-calculator/README.md

 If the error handling does not work as expected it will be marked as fail.

 > Enter Name
-Error Msg: Invalid Name: Must be at least 2 letters.
-Please try again.
+Error Msg: Invalid Name: Must not be blank!
+Error Msg: Invalid Name: Min 2 characters and letters only!
+Error Msg: Invalid Name: {part} not accepted!

 | Test | Result |
 |--|--|